daniel-utopiacompression/take-home-assignment-electron/README.md

 ## Assignment

 Create a simple server using express.js.
-The server should have a GET request endpoint that sends the result from main.exe python executable found in the "src/python" folder to the file named "HomePage" found in the "src" folder.
+The server should have a GET request endpoint that sends the result from main.exe (windows) and/or main (mac/linux) python executable found in the "src/python" folder to the file named "HomePage" found in the "src" folder.

 MANDATORY: You should be able to run the app with both "npm start" and the executable (distributable) named "my-app" which is built using "npm run make" on a machine that does not have python installed.